PsCushman/deep-learning-challenge/README.md

 ## Utilizing PCA

 Since feature importance did not provide any relief, I turned to a PCA model.
 Similar results.
-Using the with 10 elements with the same combinations of activations, neurons and epochs that I had with which I had greatest sucess, did not improve my results.
+Using PCA with 10 elements with the same combinations of activations, neurons and epochs with which I had greatest sucess, did not improve my results.

 ![Screen Shot 2023-08-09 at 8 46 39 AM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/ce0adf64-4b38-494a-a6d8-b6ecde624de4)